How the ELL Brain Learns

 Raise your ELL success quotient and watch student achievement soar!

-How the ELL Brain Learns combines current research on how the brain learns language with strategies for teaching English language learners.
+Teachers are more likely to succeed if they have a deeper understanding of the challenges students face in trying to learn English and course content simultaneously.
+How the ELL Brain Learns combines current research on how the brain learns language with strategies for teaching English language learners in K–12 classrooms.
 Award-winning author and brain research expert David A. Sousa describes the linguistic reorganization needed to acquire another language after the age of 5 years.
-He supplements this knowledge with immediately applicable tools, including:
+He supplements this information with immediately applicable tools, including:

 • A self-assessment pretest for gauging your understanding of how the brain learns languages

-• An entire chapter about how to detect English language learning problems
+• An entire chapter about how to detect English language learning problems, with sections on the social, cultural, and physical causes

 Frequently asked questions